Archie makes his debut on Meghan and Harry’s South Africa tour

 Following the meeting, the couple’s official Instagram account shared several photos from the engagement with a message from Meghan and Harry saying, “Thank you Archbishop Tutu for your incredibly warm hospitality, Archie loved meeting you!

+Meghan took an opportunity at the event to give away some of Archie’s clothes that she had brought from the United Kingdom.

+“I just thought that, in the spirit of community, what’s so nice is to be able to share some of the things that we have at home as well,” the duchess explained.
+“We can obviously make sure anything you need is provided for you, but we’ve brought some of the things that my friends and I used for our kids and Archie that don’t fit anymore.”

-The Duke and Duchess of Sussex opened up to wellwishers at other engagements earlier this week about parenting Archie.
+The Duke and Duchess of Sussex have opened up to well-wishers at other engagements earlier this week about parenting Archie.

-On Tuesday afternoon, Meghan and Harry marked Heritage Day, a public holiday which celebrates South Africa’s diversity of cultural traditions and beliefs, with a tour of the Bo-Kaap neighborhood in Cape Town.
+Tuesday afternoon, Meghan and Harry marked Heritage Day, a public holiday that celebrates South Africa’s diversity of cultural traditions and beliefs, with a tour of the Bo-Kaap neighborhood in Cape Town.

 While there, they visited the home of Shaamila Samoodien for tea.

-Edross-Fakier added that the new mother also told her that “he travels well (and) slept most of the time on her chest.
+Edross-Fakier added that the new mother also told her “he travels well” and slept most of the time on her chest.

 “And then daddy said, ‘He’s come alive, he’s shouting and screaming and carrying on,'” Edross-Fakier said.